jieran233/fuck-adobe/README.md

 A set of rules for Mihomo

 I created a script that compares all Windows executable additions and deletions in `C:\` between two "snapshots".
-I used it to get a list of all executables added by installing PS 2025
+I used it to get a list of all executables added by installing PS

 https://github.com/jieran233/execdiff

 ## Note

-- The rules are created for PS 2025
+- The rules are created for PS only currently
 - The rules assume PS 2025 is installed in the default location of `C:\`

 ## Usage